♥ Routine appointments – “Save Time – Do It Online!”

 Saturday surgeries are for Pre-Booked appointments only and run on alternate Saturdays at Desborough and Hazlemere Surgery.
 Appointment times start at 8.30am.

-Home Visits are for those patients who are in bed and too ill or frail to come to the Surgery.
+Home visits are for those patients who are in bed and too ill or frail to come to the Surgery.
 Home visits are not for patients who do not have transport.
 If you need a home visit, please try to call before 10.00am.

-When to use it
+♣ NHS 111 – when to use it

 You should use the NHS 111 service if you urgently need medical help or advice but it’s not a life-threatening situation.